Sapphires' Team Page

 There is no doubt that computers and the latest technologies are integrated into the classroom today.
 All of our 6th grade students will have a laptop issued to them that they will bring with them throughout their school day (they are not brought home).
 As teachers, we take the responsibility of teaching students to use these tools properly and effectively very seriously.
 Use of technology in the classroom is meant to augment teaching and learning and students will not just use technology just because it is there.
 The fact of the matter is that our children are growing up in a world that is more and more connected and it is important to teach them digital citizenship and how best to utilize the tools around them.

-Is my child going to grow a lot this year?
+Is my child going to grow this year?

 -The Sapphire Team